Quantization of the Universe as a Dirac Particle: Geometrical Unification of Gravitation, Dark Energy and Multiverses: Introduction

-We show that the FRWQ system may be completely described in terms of a Lagrangian similar to that of a relativistic particle moving on a two dimensional gravitational field.
-The conformally flat two dimensional metric conformal factor is a function of the radius of the universe and of the scalar quintessence (tlaplon) field which naturally play the role of coordinates in this two dimensional (mini) superspace.\\
+Along this work, we propose a model for a FRWq system that can be studied as a relativistic pointlike particle.
+This will allow us to quantize the system creating different quantum cosmological models.
+The first step in this model consists in constructing a new Lagrangian without the previously mentioned problem.
+The Lagrangian presented in this article gives rise to two dynamical equations and one constraint equation \cite{sahfaa}.
+We show that the FRWq system may be completely described in terms of a Lagrangian similar to that of a relativistic pointlike particle moving on a two dimensional conformally flat gravitational field.
+This is presented in Secs.
+II and III.
+The two dimensional conformal factor is a function of the radius of the universe and of the scalar quintessence field which naturally play the role of coordinates in this two dimensional (mini) superspace.
+Hence, the relativistic particle description of the FRWq system is only possible with the merging of spacetime and quintessence.
+Importantly enough, a similarity of the quintessence field with the tlaplon field is pointed out in Sec.
+IV.
+The tlaplon field is responsible for a dynamical (propagating) torsion of the spacetime \cite{hrrs}.
+Therefore, a link between torsion and dark energy is hinted.

+The previous concepts and identifications between the classical cosmological spacetime and the quintessence field will lead us to a straightforward construction of a quantum theory in Sec.
+V. Notice that this is only possible because the unification achieved through the relativistic particle description.
+Quantizing the model as a spinless particle will give rise to a Klein-Gordon theory which is a generalization of the Wheeler–DeWitt equation.
+Also, following Breit's prescription \cite{breit} we can quantize the model in a way analogous to that of a spin particle, producing Dirac and Majorana theories for the Universe.

+Finally, in Sec.
+VI, different aspects of our models are discussed.
+The validity of the Dirac quantization scheme is highlighted in that section showing how the same theory can be obtained using different approaches.
+Also, a connection of this theory with Multiverses is mentioned.

-\section{Lagrangian for FRWQ system}
+\section{Lagrangian for FRWq system}